-Pair - A way of referring to a mother cow and her calf.
-For example: "How many pairs did he buy?"
+Pair - A "pair" is a way of referring to a mother cow and her calf.
+For example: "How many pairs did they buy?"
 It is sometimes a cowboy's job to "pair up" cows and calves, which means to observe them until they determine which calves belong to which cows.

 Below: A cow and her calf, or a "pair."

 Pole Bending - Pole bending is a timed event that features a horse and rider running a serpentine pattern around six poles.
 The pole bending pattern consists of six poles spaced (usually) 21 feet apart in a straight line.

 To run the course the horse and rider gallop past the start/finish line and down one side of the row of poles.
 Reaching the last pole, they turn around it and weave their way back through all the poles.
 When they reach the last pole they turn around it so they can weave their way back down through the line of poles in the opposite direction they just came.
 Upon once again reaching the last pole in the line they turn around it and run in a straight line to the start/finish line to stop the time.
 The fastest time wins.